Eligibility to apply for the Federal Skilled Trades Program

 Work Outside Quebec :

 Quebec has its own skilled immigration program called the Quebec Skilled Trades Program.
-The prospective immigrants who are qualified in a skilled trade and wish to work and settle in Quebec are not able to got through the Federal Skilled Trades Program and must instead apply to the relevant authorities in Quebec.
+However, the prospective immigrants who are qualified in a skilled trade and wish to work and settle in Quebec are not able to got through the Federal Skilled Trades Program.
+Also, they must instead apply to the relevant authorities in Quebec.
 The FSTP is only for prospective immigrants who wish to live and work in British Columbia (BC), Alberta (AB), Saskatchewan (SK), Manitoba (MB), Ontario (ON), New Brunswick (NB), Nova Scotia (NS), Prince Edward Island (PEI), Newfoundland (NL), or any of the Canadian territories.

 Eligible occupation categories: